Harvey Washington Wiley

-In 1904 Wiley was elected a member of the American Philosophical Society.
-In 1910 he was awarded the Elliott Cresson Medal of the Franklin Institute.
+In 1904, Wiley was elected a member of the American Philosophical Society.
+In 1910, he was awarded the Elliott Cresson Medal of the Franklin Institute.

 Early life and career

-Wiley was born on October 18, 1844, in a log farmhouse in Republican Township, in Jefferson County, Indiana, the son of a lay preacher and farmer, Preston Pritchard Wiley and Lucinda Maxwell.
+Wiley was born on October 18, 1844, in a log farmhouse in Republican Township, in Jefferson County, Indiana, the son of a lay Presbyterian preacher and farmer, Preston Pritchard Wiley and Lucinda Maxwell.
 The sixth of seven children, Wiley was raised on a 125-acre farm with a creek that emptied into the Wabash River, a tributary of the Ohio River.
 Wiley's parents were conductors on the Underground Railroad as the southernmost point in Indiana, across the river from slave-owning Kentucky.

 He enrolled in nearby Hanover College in 1863 and studied for about one year until he enlisted with the Union Army in 1864, during the American Civil War.
 He finished the war as a corporal in Company I of the 137th Indiana Infantry Regiment.
 He returned to Hanover in 1865, majored in the humanities and was a top graduate (A.B.) in 1867.
 Wiley earned his M.D. from Indiana Medical College in 1871.
 He was professor of Greek and Latin at Butler College, Indianapolis, 1868–70.

 After earning his medical degree Wiley taught chemistry at the Medical College, where he led Indiana's first laboratory course in chemistry beginning in 1873.
-At Harvard University, he was awarded a B.S. degree in 1873 after only a few months of intense effort.
+At Harvard University, he was awarded a Bachelor of Science degree in 1873 after only a few months of intense effort.
 He then accepted a faculty position in chemistry at Purdue University, which held its first classes in 1874.
-He was also appointed state chemist of Indiana.
+He was also appointed first state chemist of Indiana from 1881 to 1883 to regulate commercial fertilizers.

 In 1878, Wiley went to Germany where he attended the lectures of August Wilhelm von Hofmann—the celebrated German discoverer of organic tar derivatives like aniline.
 While there, Wiley was elected to the prestigious German Chemical Society founded by Hofmann.
 Wiley spent most of his time in the Imperial Food Laboratory in Bismarck working with Eugene Sell, mastering the use of the polariscope and studying sugar chemistry.
 Upon his return to Purdue, Wiley was asked by the Indiana State Board of Health to analyze the sugars and syrups on sale in the state to detect any adulteration.
 He spent his last years at Purdue studying sorghum culture and sugar chemistry, working to help develop a strong domestic sugar industry.
 His first published paper in 1881 discussed the adulteration of sugar with glucose.

 Wiley commissioned a medical journalist, Wedderburn, to write out his findings in a manner understandable to public and politicians.
-Areas of concern included Embalmed Milk (adding formaldehyde to milk); adding copper sulphate to tinned French beans to make them green etc. These problems were mainly associated with getting food to large city populations.
+Areas of concern included Embalmed Milk (adding formaldehyde to milk); adding copper sulfate to tinned French beans to make them green etc. These problems were mainly associated with getting food to large city populations.

 The embalmed beef scandal relating to the troop rations in the American-Cuban war of 1898 finally brought the industry to the public interest.